 How can I set up such a dynamic signature image in Outlook?

-Creating an Outlook signature with an image or picture located on the Internet requires changing Outlook’s behavior on how to deal with linked images and also adding the image in a specific way.
+Creating an Outlook signature with an image or picture located on the Internet requires you to add the image in a specific way.

 Once the image is inserted, you can use the Signature Editor to turn the image into a hyperlink to any website.

-If you are using Outlook 2010 or previous, the first step is to change Outlook’s behavior on how to deal with linked pictures.
-By default Outlook 2010 and previous will embed them with the message, whereas Outlook 2013 and later will link to the pictures instead of embedding them.
+As mentioned, if you are using Outlook 2010 or Outlook 2007, the first step is to change Outlook’s behavior on how to deal with linked pictures.
+By default Outlook 2010 and Outlook 2007 will embed them with the message, whereas Outlook 2013 and later will link to the pictures instead of embedding them.

 When the pictures get embedded, it would mean that your picture would be a reflection of when you created the message instead of when the the recipient is reading (or even re-reading) your message.